 Before setting off in earnest, check how much fuel is in the car and if it’s enough to not just get where you’re going and back, but also enough if you get stuck or have to go a longer route.
 Having your mobile phone fully charged is another factor that will need handling, as is having a map to hand if you have no sat nav or internet on your phone.

 Breaking down in winter can be dangerous and you must take extra precaution, especially on long trips or if you are venturing away from urban areas and heading into the countryside where limited roadside recovery will be available.
 Always keeps the following items in your car if you are travelling on long journeys and you know from the weather forecast that the weather will be hazardous.

 Winter driving can easily force you into a new driving style, so it’s important to be be prepared for the change.
 Driving in snow and ice is all about taking it easy; no hard acceleration or heavy braking.
 It’s also about being comfortable as a driver, keeping warm and not panicking at the wheel.

-It is true that winter tyres will improve driving safety, grip and reduce stopping distances - but only in certain conditions.
-Winter tyres are designed to give you the best grip and traction when winter weather hits and work best in temperatures less than 7 deg C and help disperse water and snow much more efficiently than regular rubber.
-However, above these temperatures, they will not perform to their optimum standard.
+Winter tyres: You might asking yourself 'should i get winter tyres?'
+While they are more expense to your vehicle they do have their benefits in winter months when road surfaces are cold and icey.
+Winter tyres will improve driving safety, grip and reduce stopping distances in certain conditions.
+They are designed to give you the best grip and traction when winter weather hits and they work best in temperatures less than 7 degrees Celsius by helping disperse water and snow much more efficiently than regular rubber.